 Many Croatia small ship cruises begin or end here, like this popular Split to Dubrovnik cruise, and some may even sail round-trip out of Split.

 The town of Korcula is another charming port town often visited on Croatian island cruises.
 Korcula is perhaps most famous for being the birthplace of Marco Polo.
 Korcula’s Old Town design is impressive: the medieval walled city’s fish bone shape was designed to reduce effects of wind and sun.
 All streets on the western side run straight while Eastern streets were designed with a small curve to protect the town from the unpleasant and cold north/eastern winds.
+This is a lovely, quaint town with abundant choices of seaside promenade restaurants and evening entertainment at local clubs and bars.

 Legend says that the Greek hero Odysseus spent years on Mljet when he was captured by the nymph Calypso.
 See the famous salt lakes in the Mljet National Park here or take a boat ride to the St Mary Isle to visit an ancient Benedictine monastery, an old abbey and a church dating back to the 12th century.
 This is a fun place rent kayaks, bicycles, scooters or convertible cars.